prnlb-browser/prnlb-extension/README.md

 > **Note:** Temporary add-ons are removed when Firefox is restarted.
 For permanent installation, package the extension as a `.xpi` file and sign it via [addons.mozilla.org](https://addons.mozilla.org/).

+## Download

+You can download the latest distributive from [Releases](https://github.com/prnlb-browser/prnlb-extension/releases).

 ## Support

 BTC — `bc1q7q0536ctrllvf7sp0ghlw2evwz75jn7x7nzc79`